solana-labs/solana/docs/src/cli/delegate-stake.md

 # Earn Staking Rewards

-After you have [received SOL](transfer-tokens.md), you might consider putting it to use by delegating stake to a validator.
-Solana is a Proof of Stake blockchain, which means that holding tokens gives you the option to influence which validators participate in securing the ledger.
-The more tokens you hold, the more influence you have.
-The running assumption of any Proof of Stake blockchain is that the more tokens you hold, the more you have to lose if a validator acts maliciously.
+After you have [received SOL](transfer-tokens.md), you might consider putting it to use by delegating *stake* to a validator.
+Stake is what we call tokens in a *stake account*.

-As a tokenholder, it is your option to use your tokens as *stake*.
-Stake is what we call tokens when they reside in a *stake account*.
-From the stake account, you can delegate that stake to validators.
 Solana weights validator votes by the amount of stake delegated to them, which gives those validators more influence in determining then next valid block of transactions in the blockchain.
 Solana then generates new SOL periodically to reward stakers and validators.
 You earn more rewards the more stake you delegate.

 ## Create a Stake Account